-- classifying information in a structured manner that reports similar items together and dissimilar items separately; - (b) aggregating information so that it is not obscured by unnecessary detail; and - (c) using presentation and disclosure objectives and principles instead of rules that could lead to a purely mechanistic compliance.
+- (b) aggregating information so that it is not obscured by unnecessary detail; and - (c) using presentation and disclosure objectives and principles instead of rules that could lead to a purely mechanistic compliance.

 Information about financial performance

 The Exposure Draft proposes that income and expenses are classified into the statement of profit or loss or other comprehensive income (OCI).
 The Exposure Draft does not specify whether the statement(s) of financial performance comprise a single statement or two statements.